semaphoreci/docs/docs/reference/conditions-reference.md

   <tbody>
     <tr>
       <td>branch</td>
-      <td>Name of the Git branch from which originated the pipeline that is
+      <td>Name of the Git branch from which the pipeline that is
-      being executed.</td>
+      being executed originated.</td>
     </tr>
     <tr>
       <td>tag</td>
-      <td>Name of the Git tag from which originated the pipeline that is being
+      <td>Name of the Git tag from which the pipeline that is being
-      executed.</td>
+      executed originated.</td>
     </tr>
     <tr>
       <td>pull_request</td>
-      <td>The number of GitHub pull request from which originated the pipeline
+      <td>The number of GitHub pull request from which the pipeline
-      that is being executed.</td>
+      that is being executed originated.</td>
     </tr>
     <tr>
       <td>result</td>
       <td> Execution result of a pipeline.
-Possible values are: passed, stopped, canceled and failed.</td>
+Possible values are: passed, stopped, canceled, and failed.</td>
     </tr>
     <tr>
       <td>result_reason</td>
       <td> The reason for given result of execution.
-Possible values are: test, malformed, stuck, internal, user, strategy and timeout.</td>
+Possible values are: test, malformed, stuck, internal, user, strategy, and timeout.</td>
     </tr>
   </tbody>
 </table>